 A work injury or illness can leave a person with mounting medical debt and an inability to pay those bills.
 This burden is compounded when a worker is unable to perform at his or her previous earning capacity or is simply unable to work at all.
-Boston workers’ compensation lawyer Michael O. Smith can help you if you were injured at work.
+Boston workers’ compensation lawyer Smith and his team of attorneys can help you if you were injured at work.
 Mr. Smith has more than 15 years of experience advocating for the injured and disabled.
 He has guided numerous clients through the complex workers’ compensation claims process.
 He has advocated for their right to benefits when their claims have been denied.
 Mr. Smith can provide you with the guidance you need to recover for your medical expenses and claim other benefits.
 Contact our office today to discuss your case.Workplace Injuries in Massachusetts

 Injuries at work are a daily occurrence.
 According to data from the Massachusetts Occupational Injuries and Illness Report, approximately 70,500 individuals suffered non-fatal injuries and illnesses at work in 2011.
 These injuries included sprains, lacerations, fractures, and brain contusions.
 The most common areas for work-related injuries were the back and extremities.

 Many injured workers often face an uphill battle when they seek coverage for their medical expenses.
 An insurer may try to deny a worker’s claim for coverage for certain medical care.
 They may disagree with the type of medical treatment a worker needs to recover for their injuries, contest the degree of an injury, or argue that the injury is due to a preexisting condition and not work-related.
 In such cases, an ill or injured worker may need to fight for his or her benefits at a hearing before the Massachusetts Department of Industrial Accidents.Medical Expenses Under the Workers’ Compensation System